HwWobbe/DefinitiveData-DeltaAlerts/README.md

 * TrustedCustody is an essential prerquisite.
 * Data persistence ( characterized as Volatile, Temporary, Static ) states are important factors.
+* BlockChain technologies and TrustedCustody are likely to be important components.
 * GDPR is making a difference
 * (Zuckerberg's) FaceBook's behaviour has finally been found un-acceptable.